-2018 Day of the Girl Child - For Justice and equality
+2018 Day Of The Girl Child – For Justice And Equality

-On this day, political leader, education stakeholders must commit to tangible actions that will reduce gender based discrimination and protect the girl child from gender disparities.
+On this day, political leaders, education stakeholders must commit to tangible actions that aims reduce gender based discrimination and protect the girl child from gender disparities.
 Girls who never attend school or are forced to drop out it at early stages, are often amongst those who find themselves with limited life and career choices.
 They are most likely to resort to domestic work, caregivers to other children and relatives, or simply, living in areas far removed from schools where education becomes a far and distant aspiration.
 The Universal Declaration of Human Rights, Article 1 states that “All human beings are born free and equal in dignity and rights.”
 This is should remain the ultimate guiding principle to achieving inclusive quality education that prioritises the most disadvantaged and vulnerable.

 International organisations step up